figuerom16/zjax/Readme.md

 **The special `@load` trigger**

-This will event will fire when the element is loaded into the DOM.
+This event will fire when the element is loaded into the DOM.
 This works for initial page load as well as when elements are loaded into the DOM via a z-swap.
 Be careful not to create an infinite loop by swapping an element which has a `@load` trigger into itself.

 ### Specifying the Endpoint